t-chx/blog/_posts/2015-03-22-proofreading.md

 ### English Proofreading

 Proofreading is important for all types of authors, integrated in the web-editor, it highlights common errors such as wordy sentences, adverbs, passive voice, complicated words.

+Proofreading is done in the editor using a lightweight library called [Rousseau](https://github.com/GitbookIO/rousseau), this library is open source and published on [GitHub](https://github.com/GitbookIO/rousseau).

+Feel free to contribute to this library to add support for more checks or languages.

 ### 30 new dictionaries